2021 iSEE Seed-Funded Research Projects

 Systems of midsized cities and their rural surroundings differ from large metropolitan environments in that they dually rely on agriculture and infrastructure; however, these synergistic systems are under-studied.
 Data generated from this research will create a new wealth of knowledge to inform best practices for land management, ecological biodiversity, government, and environmental justice.

-- Amy Ando, Professor of Agricultural and Consumer Economics
+- Amy Ando, Professor of Agricultural & Consumer Economics

-- Julie Cidell, Professor of Geography and Geographic Information Science
+- Julie Cidell, Professor of Geography & Geographic Information Science

-- Shaowen Wang, Professor of Geography and Geographic Information Science
+- Shaowen Wang, Professor of Geography & Geographic Information Science

 - James O’Dwyer, Associate Professor of Plant Biology